kilted2000/kilted2000/README.md

 - 👨‍💻 More of my projects are available at [https://richardwhittingtondev.netlify.app/](https://richardwhittingtondev.netlify.app/)

-- 💬 Talk to me about **Fullstack, Backend, Frontend, Javascript, SQL, Java, Spring Boot, AWS, Docker, PostgreSQL, Node/ExpressJS, UI/UX, Web Accessibility, React, NextJS, TailwindCSS, MongoDB and more**
+- 💬 Talk to me about **Fullstack, Backend, Frontend, Javascript, SQL, Java, Spring Boot, AWS, Docker, PostgreSQL, Node/ExpressJS, UI/UX, Web Accessibility, React, NextJS, TailwindCSS, and more**

 - 📫 How to reach me **richardlwhittington@gmail.com**